YasinA74/YasinA74/README.md

 - 👋 Hi, I’m @YasinA74
-- 🌱 I’m currently learning/interested in → Digital Marketing, entepreneurship, coding, and creating:)
+- 🌱 I’m currently learning/interested in → creating, entepreneurship, and coding:)
-- 📫 How to reach me →
+- 📫 How to reach me → email or linkedin